-On 50th Anniversary NASA Creates Tribute To Apollo 1 Astronauts
+50 Years Later, NASA Creates Tribute To 3 Astronauts Who Died In Space Race

 Space

-On 50th Anniversary NASA Creates Tribute To Apollo 1 Astronauts
+50 Years Later, NASA Creates Tribute To 3 Astronauts Who Died In Space Race

 Friday marks the 50th anniversary of the Apollo 1 fire that killed three astronauts during a routine test on the launchpad.
 The accident shocked NASA as the agency was rushing to meet President Kennedy's 1961 challenge to have men on the moon by the end of the decade.